 Here is how to bowl that destructive googly.

 Grip and wrist position

 Hold the ball in the identical way as you would hold for a usual leg spin delivery:

-> From here you’ll see the difference between a googly and a stand leg break.
-When you are going to deliver the ball, the palm of your hand carrying the ball should be pointing skywards.
-The back of your hand should be facing towards batsman so he cannot point out the difference.
-If the googly is picked, it is very unlikely that it be going to be effective.
+From here you’ll see the difference between a googly and a standard leg break.
+As you bowl, the palm of your hand carrying the ball points up.
+The back of your hand faces towards batsman so they cannot point out the difference.
+If the googly is picked, it is less effective.

-> Twisting the wrist at around 180 degrees towards the ground will cause the ball to spin into the batsman.
+Twisting the wrist at around 180 degrees towards the ground will cause the ball to spin into the batsman.
 The ring finger plays an important part as it rotates the ball in an anti-clockwise position.
 This will cause the ball to turn like an off spinner after pitching.